IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

 Maria Alberto, **PB Berge**, Brandon Blackburn, Adrianna Burton, & Hibby Thach.
 “You Strange and Violent Queers”: A Collaborative Disaster-Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
 (Forthcoming 2024).
 In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
 McFarland Publishing.
 (In press).

-**PB Berge** & Madison Schmalzer.
-(Forthcoming).
-“I took a deep breath and came out as GC”: Gender Critical Storytelling, Radicalization, and Discursive Practice on Ovarit and Mumsnet. *Bulletin of Applied Transgender Studies*.
-In Kat Fuller and Quinnehtukqut McLamore (eds.) special issue on “Dynamics of Transphobic Content and Disinformation."
-(Article conditionally accepted for publication in forthcoming special issue).

 **PS Berge** & Madison Schmalzer.
 (Forthcoming).
 "Speedrunning."
 Invited chapter for *Keywords in Game Studies* by Christopher B. Patterson and Amanda Phillips (eds.).
 (Chapter conditionally accepted for forthcoming publication).